Presidente Prudente: Sports

 In other sports, the city is also seeing significant investments in expanding sports facilities, such as the PUM (Multi-Use Park), which includes five covered courts, a health club, and locker rooms for athletes.
 The Olympic Center has received investments in Olympic disciplines, such as the athletics track and swimming and water polo pools.
-The People’s Park courts have also been covered, and its two football fields have been upgraded with synthetic turf.
+The People's Park courts have also been covered, and its two football fields have been upgraded with synthetic turf.
 The Caetano Peretti Municipal Stadium has accommodations for amateur athletes and a renovated field, with plans for a possible additional athletics track.
 The city also has twelve gateball stadiums, seven sports halls, and four baseball stadiums.

 Holidays

 In Presidente Prudente, there are three municipal holidays, eight national holidays, and three optional holidays.
-The municipal holidays are: Saint Sebastian’s Day on January 20; the city’s anniversary on September 14; and the homage to Our Lady of the Immaculate Conception on December 8.
+The municipal holidays are: Saint Sebastian’s Day on 20 January; the city's anniversary on 14 September; and the homage to Our Lady of the Immaculate Conception on 8 December.